The Pharmacy provides initial and refill pharmacy services for medications listed on the TRICARE Formulary.

 DHA Med Card

 Since the Pharmacy screens the DHA Med Card, you will need to present it when using pharmacy services.
 The Med Card is used to capture any other health insurance information.
 The Med Card is updated annually.
-If a patient wants someone to pick up their medication for them, it must be documented on the Med Card.
+If a patient wants someone to pick up their medication for them, it is encouraged that they document this permission on the Med Card.

 A mobile application is available on Apple and Android phones.
 This allows the Med Card to be carried virtually on your smartphone instead of carrying the physical card with you.
 Search for "DHA Med Card" in your app store.